Network Oblivious Transfer via Noisy Broadcast Channels: Motivation

 \parbreak Although often regarded as a malicious phenomenon in traditional and modern communication systems, noisy channels can serve as valuable entropy sources for cryptographic applications.
-Although the overall behavior of noise in a communication channel can be tracked and identified through experimentation, its detailed behavior is not.
+Although the overall behavior of noise in a communication channel can be tracked and identified through experimentation, its individual realizations remain unpredictable.
 It may be possible to identify the type of noise and its effect on a message sequence, but the same noise has a different effect on the same message, such that the probability of observing two identical noisy messages approaches zero as the length of the sequence goes to infinity.
 This confirms the main result of \cite{Dodis}, which says that if two functions $F$ and $G$ produce computationally indistinguishable outputs when feeding any slightly imperfect randomness entropy source as input $x$, then $F(x) = G(x)$ for almost all inputs $x$.
-If we consider noise as a function $F$ acting on an encoded sequence (SV sequence with slightly non-uniformly distributed over $\{0,1\}^n$) $x^n = x_1 x_2 \ldots x_n$ for two times, then if output sequences (noisy observations) are identical, then function $F$ should be deterministic almost for all inputs $x^n$.
+If we consider noise as a function $F$ acting on an encoded sequence (SV sequence a slightly nonuniform sequence $\{0,1\}^n$) $x^n = x_1 x_2 \ldots x_n$ twice, then if output sequences (noisy observations) are identical, then function $F$ should be deterministic for almost all inputs $x^n$.
 This, however, contradicts the inherently random nature of noise.